litotechenterprise/TS-Server/README.md

 # Simple TypeScript Express Server

-This typescript express server, implements express-session to handle authentication throughout the application
+This TypeScript Express server utilizes express-session to manage authentication across the application.
+It also incorporates decorators to enhance simplicity and promote code reuse.

 ## Table of Contents